Stark-Mark-1/Jetify-Nano/README.md

 # Jetify-P2-Project
-Jetify is a Music Player Website made for P2 for OSS Lab
+Jetify is a Music Player Website made for Nano Project